wangzlab/COPD_multiomics/3-Metabolome and Proteome/README.md

 ## 1. Metabolome

 The raw data from mass spectrometer was imported into commercial software Progenesis QI (version 2.2, hereinafter referred to as QI) for peak picking (https://www.nonlinear.com/progenesis/qi/), to obtain information of metabolites such as mass over charge, retention time and ion area.
 The QI workflow consists of the following steps: peak alignment, peak picking, and peak identification.

+The metabolite identification was performed by Progenesis QI by searching against HMDB (v5.0), METLIN (v3.7.1) and KEGG (v96.0) databases.

-Pre-processing of raw peak data was performed using metaX (https://www.bioconductor.org/packages/3.2/bioc/html/metaX.html), the steps include:
+Pre-processing of peak data was performed using metaX (https://www.bioconductor.org/packages/3.2/bioc/html/metaX.html), the steps include:

 - Filtering out low quality ions (first removed ions in QC sample that contain over 50% missing value, then removed ions in actual samples that contain over 80% missing value)
 - Using k-nearest neighbor (KNN) method for filling the missing values